• Skip to primary navigation

 How to use a spiralizer

-Please, please be careful!
 No matter what spiralizer you use, the blades are always really sharp.
-Avoid cutting yourself (yes, I’ve been there…I’ve done that…spiralized finger isn’t fun!).
+Avoid cutting yourself (yes, I’ve been there…I’ve done that…spiralized fingers aren’t fun!).

-Make sure the spiralizer is firmly and securely in place on your table or kitchen worktop.
+3. Place the vegetables on the spiralizer: Make sure the spiralizer is firmly and securely in place on your table or kitchen worktop.
 Place the vegetable on the spiralizer, and make sure the vegetable is aligned with the central blade.

 There are plenty of vegetables and fruits that can be spiralized.
 Zucchini is the most common vegetable used in recipes.
-It’s soft and easy to spiralize and with its neutral color and taste, it’s easy to substitute it for pasta in many recipes.
-But there are plenty of other options too!
+It’s soft and easy to spiralize, and with its neutral color and taste, it’s easy to substitute it for pasta in many recipes.

 Here are just some of my favorite vegetables and fruits you can spiralize, but feel free to try others and use your imagination!